bowman2001/perplexdoc/content/news/resources-in-data-files/index.md

 ![global tiger](global.yaml)

 Depending on the content structure of your project, you may want to store some resources in the global {$assets} folder or on a remote server.
 Hugo also can retrieve these resources, but there is (currently) no native mechanism to associate them with meta-data parameters.

 And this is where this module comes in handy.
 The tiger here is stored in the {$assets} folder and gets referenced in a local data file.
-This way, we can re-use global assets repeatedly and store meta-data in a file like {$global.yaml}:
+This way, we can re-use global assets repeatedly and store meta-data in a local file like {$global.yaml}:

 ```yaml
 src: img/tiger/hebert-kostan-y6UEUCq2RHw-unsplash.jpg